ViralTexts/gtr-clusters/clusters/StarSpangledBanner.md

 Then conquer we must, when owr cause it Isjiwt.
 And this be our uiotto-&#x27;ln Ood U our trust&quot;
 i And the star spangled banner! in triumph shall wave
-| O&#x27;er the land of the free, and the home of the brav
+| O&#x27;er the land of the free, and the home of the brave
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:mdu:batch_mdu_douglass_ver01:data:sn85038292:00415623756:1874070401:0157/pct:49.154269,73.130564,11.493784,5.534125/!600,600/0/default.jpg"/>
 </td>